How to Remove Scratches from Glass

 Working through a couple of different grades is often the best way to remove your scratch.
 Start off with a coarser one and then polish up with a finer grade until the scratch in your material is no longer visible.
 1,500 RPM to begin with, then speeding up as you feel necessary.
 If you choose to use a piece of leather, dab a little of the diamond paste onto the leather and work into the material, again working through the grades as you go until the scratch is no more!

 The other alternative is to use a rubber silicone polisher on a mandrel fixed into your Dremel or other rotary hand drill.
-Be aware, these polishers grind material away.
+Be aware, these polishers will grind material away and should only be used on very light marks.

 Mini Rubber Silicone Polishers